vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/09-how-to-fix-merge-conflict.md

 Now you have to decide, which change you need, manually fix the conflict.

-I want to keep angle as 200, lets update the file.
+I want to keep angle as 200.
 Lets open the file and see how it looks, now the file will have both remote and local changes

 ![git](/content/git/tutorials/images/mergeconflict/git-conflict.png)

 After fixing the conflict, file looks as below

 ![git](/content/git/tutorials/images/mergeconflict/git-conflict-fixed-file.png)

 Add the `cat.txt` and run `git commit`